CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 ### Task 2: Prepare SSIS Demo

+    In this task, you will be running a powershell script that will restore a SSIS packages DB into the SQLMI and install the required SSIS tool for the packages migration.

 1. Navigate back to JumpBox, type **PowerShell** in the search bar, right-click on **Windows PowerShell ISE** and click on **Run as administrator** in the context menu.

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.80.png "SSMS Toolbar")